 “What is irreplaceable to you?”
 Capturing diverse answers from the local community, a public art installation will grace Dohm Alley, near the corner of Nassau and Witherspoon Streets, beginning the week of April 12.
-The Princeton University Humanities Council is partnering with the Arts Council of Princeton (ACP) to host the exhibit.
+The Arts Council of Princeton (ACP) is hosting the exhibit, with support from the Princeton University Humanities Council, Timothy M. Andrews, Princeton Future, and the Bank of Princeton.
 It will feature portraits and stories arranged by ACP Artist-in-Residence Robin Resch, a Princeton-based photographer who earned her Master’s in Architecture from Princeton University in 2003.

 Photographic triptychs will each display a participant, what he or she shared as irreplaceable, and his or her story behind this choice.
 Resch described the documentary series as a collaboration meant to invite reflection and healing amid challenges like COVID-19, racial injustice, and social reckoning.

 “At a time when our country feels so torn and disconnected, this project aims to reconnect and place trust with those we don’t know,” Resch said.
 She emphasized the initiative’s goals of connecting people, sharing stories, and inviting participants to spend time together in a contemplative spirit.